musstaffali/pwa-newsStation/README.md

 # News Station

 # Description
-This application is a Node application that allows users to acces the latest current news by seraching for a specific topic or subject.
+This application is a Node application that allows users to access the latest current news by seraching for a specific topic or subject.
 Built using an api from NewsAPI.org.

 # Screenshot Previews
 ![](Assets/Screen%20Shot%202021-02-07%20at%2010.33.54%20PM.png)